[Interview] Central banks can't fight inflation alone — their tools are too blunt

 Things are much more tricky than the monetary policy hawks would like them to be.

 The public will eventually learn that the bank is relatively powerless to address supply-shock inflation because it is driven by energy and supply chain problems.
-So I think we need a much more nuanced democratic debate about this, and be very critical about the idea that further aggressive rate hikes are a good idea
+So I think we need a much more nuanced democratic debate about this, and be very critical about the idea that further aggressive rate hikes are smart policy.

 Financial stability